dicebear/dicebear/CONTRIBUTING.md

 Thanks for your interest in contributing to DiceBear.

-This is the main monorepo: the JavaScript, PHP, Python, Rust, Go, and Dart core libraries, the CLI, the docs site, and the editor all live here.
+This is the main monorepo: the JavaScript, PHP, Python, Rust, Go, Dart, and C# core libraries, the CLI, the docs site, and the editor all live here.
 Repositories covering the JSON Schema, the avatar style definitions, the HTTP API, and the Figma exporter are separate and each have their own `CONTRIBUTING.md`:

 - [`dicebear/schema`](https://github.com/dicebear/schema/blob/main/CONTRIBUTING.md):
   JSON Schema for definitions and options